Understanding the Suicide Clause in Life Insurance

 Can life insurance companies deny claims for mental health reasons?

 Insurance companies cannot deny valid death benefit claims solely because the policyholder had a mental health condition.
 However, they can deny claims if the death was by suicide during the exclusion period, or if material mental health information was intentionally concealed during the application process and discovered during the contestability period.
-Honest disclosure of mental health history during the application prevents contestability issues and protects your beneficiaries.
+Honest disclosure protects your beneficiaries.

 Do all states have the same suicide clause requirements?

-No, state requirements vary significantly.
-While most states use a standard two-year suicide exclusion period, Colorado, Missouri, and North Dakota require a shorter one-year period.
-Some states also mandate coverage for physician-assisted suicide even during the exclusion period, overriding typical policy language.
-Additionally, state laws may impose specific requirements on how insurers prove intent or process suicide claims, so always check your state's specific regulations.
+No, state requirements vary.
+While most states use a two-year suicide exclusion period, Colorado, Missouri, and North Dakota require a shorter one-year period.
+As of 2026, 13 states plus Washington, D.C. also have medical aid-in-dying laws that generally exclude qualifying MAID deaths from the suicide clause.
+Always check your state's specific regulations.

 Does changing life insurance policies restart the suicide clause?

 Yes, purchasing a new life insurance policy restarts the suicide exclusion period from the new policy's effective date.
-This means a new two-year window begins during which suicide deaths would result in premium refunds rather than death benefit payouts.
-However, renewing an existing policy or converting term life to permanent life insurance typically does not restart the exclusion period, making these options more advantageous than switching carriers.
+A new two-year window begins during which suicide deaths would result in premium refunds rather than death benefit payouts.
+However, renewing an existing policy or converting term life to permanent insurance typically does not restart the exclusion period, making these options more advantageous than switching carriers.